fcokur/galerimuaf/README.md

 - **GitHub Pages:** [fcokur.github.io/galerimuaf](https://fcokur.github.io/galerimuaf/)

 > ⚠️ **Note:**
 > There may be differences between the production version and the GitHub Pages version due to environment-specific configurations, deployment methods, or ongoing updates.
-The production site reflects the most recent and actively maintained release.
+The github pages site reflects the most recent and actively maintained release.